Sherwood Birthing Unit

 Please note that at the moment we are asking that only one birthing partner be allowed on the Birthing Unit.
 Thank you for your understanding.

 During the Covid-19 pandemic we have produced these FAQs to help with any queries you may have.

 As you enter the Sherwood Birthing unit you will be greeted by a receptionist who will direct you to the appropriate room.

 You may be asked to attend the triage assessment area within the birthing unit if you have telephoned for advice or following referral by your community midwife or GP.
 Here you will be assessed by a midwife who will then decide whether you need further investigations, transfer to a birthing room, admission to the maternity ward or transfer back home.
-We ask that only 1 person accompanies you to the triage assessment area due to limited availability of space and to ensure your privacy.
+We ask that only 1 person accompanies you to the triage assessment area due to the limited availability of space and to ensure your privacy.

 There are 10 birthing rooms which each have their own bathroom or wet room.
-These spacious rooms have adjustable lighting, beds which can be adapted for labour and sufficient room for birthing balls, beanbags and mats to enable mobility and comfort throughout your labour.
+These spacious rooms have adjustable lighting, beds that can be adapted for labour and sufficient room for birthing balls, beanbags and mats to enable mobility and comfort throughout your labour.
 There may also be the option of using aromatherapy to create a relaxing environment.

-There are also 2 rooms within the birthing unit to enable intensive monitoring of women with antenatal or postnatal complications, or to facilitate safe recovery following delivery by caesarean section.
+There are also 2 rooms within the birthing unit to enable intensive monitoring of women with antenatal or postnatal complications or to facilitate safe recovery following delivery by caesarean section.